-In addition to the standard 75 instructions of the PIC18 instruction set, PIC18F2420/2520/4420/4520 devices also provide an optional extension to the core CPU functionality.
+In addition to the standard 75 instructions of the PIC18 instruction set, PIC18F2525/2620/4525/4620 devices also provide an optional extension to the core CPU functionality.
 The added features include eight additional instructions that augment indirect and indexed addressing operations and the implementation of Indexed Literal Offset Addressing mode for many of the standard PIC18 instructions.

 The additional features of the extended instruction set are disabled by default.
-To enable them, users must set the XINST configuration bit.
+To enable them, users must set the XINST Configuration bit.

-The instructions in the extended set can all be classified as literal operations, which either manipulate the File Select Registers, or use them for indexed addressing.
+The instructions in the extended set (with the exception of CALLW, MOVSF and MOVSS) can all be classified as literal operations, which either manipulate the File Select Registers, or use them for Indexed Addressing.
 Two of the instructions, ADDFSR and SUBFSR, each have an additional special instantiation for using FSR2.
 These versions (ADDULNK and SUBULNK) allow for automatic return after execution.